truist/reveal.js/slides/negotiation/negotiation.md

 ## Think about each quadrant
 * Open / Strength
     * "Give us both the best odds of making this work, or walk away"
-    * Vulnerable to being screwed
+    * Vulnerable to being screwed... out of things you don't really need
     * But either way you're happy with the result
         * If you are willing to walk away at the appropriate time